Top 10's guide to

-Darwin is famous for its tropical outdoor lifestyle and proximity to Asia, and as a result we are spoilt for choice when it comes to outdoor markets.
-Throughout the year there are markets running in and around Darwin city, including Parap Markets, Nightcliff Markets, Rapid Creek Markets, and the infamous Mindil Beach Sunset Markets!
+Darwin is famous for its tropical outdoor lifestyle and proximity to Asia, and as a result we’re spoilt for choice when it comes to outdoor markets.
+Throughout the year there are markets running in and around Darwin city, including Parap Markets, Nightcliff Markets, Rapid Creek Markets, and the famous Mindil Beach Sunset Markets.
 Tantalise your senses with delicious food items, purchase unique handmade gifts, and browse through loads of delicious local produce stalls.

 2. Take a swim at the Wave Lagoon

 The best place to cool off in Darwin!
 Situated at the beautiful Darwin Waterfront precinct, the Darwin Wave Lagoon features man-made waves – just like a surf beach.
-They have a variety of blow up pool floats, boogie boards or pool noodles available, or why not relax on a sun lounge with an ice-cream from the kiosk and soak up the atmosphere.
+There’s a variety of blow-up pool floats, boogie boards or pool noodles available, or why not relax on a sun lounge with an ice-cream from the kiosk and soak up the atmosphere.

 3. Meet the reptiles at Crocosaurus Cove

-In the heart of the city you will find adventure!
+In the heart of the city you'll find adventure.
 Crocosaurus Cove houses some of the Territory’s most terrifying reptiles.
-From snakes and spiders to the largest saltwater crocodiles, there is a lot to see and learn at this reptile centre.
+From snakes and spiders to the largest saltwater crocodiles, there’s a lot to see and learn at this reptile centre.
 They offer a range of hands-on experiences… literally!
-Hold a baby crocodile and get your photo taken, or for the more adventurous you can jump in and swim with a 5m crocodile as part of the Cage of Death experience.
+Hold a baby crocodile and get your photo taken, or for the more adventurous, jump in and swim with a 5m crocodile as part of the Cage of Death experience.

 4. Experience history with technology